daminokun/PogoPVPLossBot/README.md

 ## Installation

-To use PVPokeLossBot, you will first need to install the required dependencies.
+To use PogoPVPLossBot, you will first need to install the required dependencies.

 ### Create and Activate a Virtual Environment